MapieMamunhe/alx-system_engineering-devops/0x00-shell_basics/README.md

  - 9-firstdirdeletion - Delete the directory my_first_directory that is in the /tmp directory.
  - 10-back - Write a script that changes the working directory to the previous one.
  - 11-lists - List all content in long format in current directory, parent directory and /boot
+ - 12-file_type - Write a script that prints the type of the file named iamafile exisiting inside /tmp directory